 3,4-Methylenedioxymethamphetamine (MDMA) is a widely known recreational drug that enhances positive feelings and social behaviors.
 People tend to describe it as a feel-good drug.

 Yet, MDMA is quite dangerous.
 Not only can it cause death due to increased body temperatures (hyperthermia), but it also increases the amount of toxicity in the brain by altering essential neuron helper cells (astrocytes).
 Additionally, the same signaling pathway that is responsible for the symptoms of Parkinson’s Disease, is decreased in mice treated with MDMA.
 So, MDMA can induce death, neurotoxicity, and signaling deficits.
-Oh, did I mention that when you purchase MDMA, it’s likely mixed with other drugs (1).
+Oh, did I mention that when you purchase MDMA, it’s likely mixed with other drugs.2

 However, as mentioned, MDMA has many positive attributes, like its ability to significantly improve mood, which is what makes it such a popular party drug.
 In mice, MDMA improved social interactions and lessened traumatic stress.
 When discussing MDMA, we are referring to SR-MDMA, a mixture of the two forms of MDMA: S-MDMA and R-MDMA.
 Previous evidence led our authors to believe that R-MDMA may provide beneficial effects on its own, so this study focused on investigating the positive or negative effects of R-MDMA treatment alone in mice.
-R-MDMA showed none of the negative effects that are typically observed in mice treated with MDMA:
+R-MDMA showed none of the negative effects that are typically observed in mice treated with MDMA1:

 • Increase in body temperature